 - Immunization records

-Homeschooling is a legal option open to all SOFA sponsored active-duty military, DOD civilians and contractors.
-You children may be eligible for auxiliary services offered by DODEA-Europe.
+Homeschooling is a legal option open to all SOFA sponsored active-duty military, DoD civilians and contractors.
+Your children may be eligible for auxiliary services offered by DoDEA-Europe.
 Contact your SLO for more information and to connect with homeschool groups.

-Your installation’s offerings may vary, but many programs are available through force support squadrons or Morale Welfare and Recreation (MWR) services.
+Your installation’s offerings may vary, but many programs are available through Force Support Squadrons or Morale, Welfare and Recreation (MWR) services.
 Contact your local facilities to enroll.
-Note that waitlists are probable, so get started early!
+Note that waitlists are likely, so get started early!